 Get on Board

-9-day ‘Highlights of the Danube’ river cruise aboard A-Rosa Donna, round trip from Engelhartszell with pre-cruise stay in Munich, via Vienna, Budapest, Bratislava and Melk, departing 10 October 2020, from £1,874 including return flights, shearings.com
+12-day ‘Highlights of the Danube’ river cruise aboard A-Rosa Donna, round trip from Engelhartszell via Vienna, Budapest, Bratislava and Melk, departing 14 May 2021, from £1,749 per person, including seven nights all-inclusive on board, all coach travel from the UK plus overnights in Belgium, Germany and France, shearings.com